liaison/Scala/README.md

 This project started a toy project to learn programming in Scala.

-Then I started to re-implement all fun algorithms that I know, especially those of machine learning.
+Then I realised that it would be fun to implement some algorithms that I know, especially those of machine learning.